Mawson Lakes, South Australia: Technology Park Adelaide

 Technology Park Adelaide is Australia's first science park, having been established in 1982 by the Government of South Australia.
-It is managed by Renewal SA, on behalf of the Government of South Australia.
+It is managed by Renewal SA.
 It is a 65 hectare site and predates the Mawson Lakes residential development.

 Over 100 organisations are located at Technology Park Adelaide, with a concentrated focus on defence and aerospace, advanced electronics and information communication technologies.

-Spanning from smaller enterprises through to global organisations, Technology Park Adelaide is home to organisations such as Lockheed Martin, Saab AB, Codan, Kongsberg Gruppen and Raytheon.
+Spanning from smaller enterprises through to global organisations, Technology Park Adelaide is home to organisations such as Lockheed Martin, Saab, Codan, Kongsberg Gruppen and Raytheon.

 Suburb creation

 The suburb of Mawson Lakes was created and named around two man-made lakes in the late 1990s, and named after geologist and Antarctic explorer Sir Douglas Mawson.
 One of the lakes is called the Sir Douglas Mawson Lake.
-In 1998, Delfin (later acquired by, and subsumed into, Lendlease) entered into a partnership with the Government of South Australia and the City of Salisbury to redevelop most of the area into a mixed-use, largely self-contained suburb featuring housing, retail, commercial and education precincts.
+In 1998, Delfin entered into a partnership with the Government of South Australia and the City of Salisbury to redevelop most of the area into a mixed-use, largely self-contained suburb featuring housing, retail, commercial and education precincts.